-Every year, a great number of students appear for the IELTS exam to pursue a successful career in the USA and other English-speaking countries.
+Every year, many students appear for the IELTS exam to pursue a successful career in the USA and other English-speaking countries.
 Even after practicing rigorously, aspirants consider IELTS writing as their toughest hurdle.
 But if you’re capable of expressing yourself quite well and have adequate knowledge of vocabulary, grammar, and spelling, you can easily accomplish the writing task within the stipulated time.
-Let’s take a look at some effective IELTS writing tips that will help you to slay the exam and pass with flying colors.
+Let’s look at some effective IELTS writing tips that will help you slay the exam and pass with flying colors.

 The IELTS writing task is different for academic and general training.
-For the IELTS academic writing test, topics are ideally designed for undergraduate and postgraduate students.
-On the other hand, general training tasks consist of excerpts on general topics (books, magazines, notices, company handbooks) that you need regularly to communicate in an English-speaking environment.
+Topics for the IELTS academic writing test are ideally designed for undergraduate and postgraduate students.
+On the other hand, general training tasks consist of excerpts on general topics (books, magazines, notices, company handbooks) that you regularly need to communicate in an English-speaking environment.
 The time duration for the writing tasks is 60 minutes for both academic and general.

-Task 1: You will be provided with a graph, table, chart, or diagram and will be asked to write a summary or report in your style.
+Task 1: Test takers will be provided with a graph, table, chart, or diagram and will be asked to write a summary or report in your style.

-Task 2: Here, you need to write an essay as an answer to a question, argument, point of view, or problem.
+Task 2: In this task, students need to write an essay to answer a question, argument, point of view, or problem.
 To the final writing score, task 2 contributes twice as compared to task 1.

-It is highly recommended that you should write both the tasks in an academic, semi-formal or serious style.
+It is recommended that candidates should write both the tasks in an academic, semi-formal or serious style.